Our Verdict

 Our Analysis and Test Results

-Though the vast majority of hobbyist 3D printers available today are FDM (fused deposition modeling), as the 3D printer market grows, resin (also known as SLA or stereolithography) printing options like the Mono 2 continue to hold their popularity with certain crowds.
-Super detailed, but smaller prints generally align with SLA technology better.
+The vast majority of hobbyist 3D printers available today are FDM (fused deposition modeling).
+But as the 3D printer market grows, resin (also known as SLA or stereolithography) printing options like the Mono 2 are beginning to gain popularity with certain crowds.
+Super detailed, smaller-size prints generally align better with SLA technology, and if this is the type of design you plan to work with, it could be a good option.

 Print Quality

-We hit the ground running with our most highly weighted metric and what sets SLA printers apart — Print Quality.
-Without going into too much detail (more here), SLA printers work by flashing an image via a high-resolution screen, layer by layer, to cure a goopy, raw resin into a 3D structure.
+Print quality is what sets SLA printers apart.
+The technology behind SLA printers is fascinating, but the TLDR version is that SLA printers use a high-resolution screen to flash an image through a goopy, raw resin, to cure your design layer by layer into a 3D structure.
 The resolution here fundamentally beats the resolution possible via melted plastic through a nozzle (FDM), resulting in more detailed prints with fewer errors.

-Indeed, in this respect, the Mono 2 is among the best-scoring machines in our lineup.
-Delicate, hyper-detailed prints are within reach, as shown in our lattice skull test.
-When looking for things like poor surface quality, overhangs, and bridging over long spans — common problem areas with FDM printers — our testers say, “These are all nearly nonexistent issues for the Mono 2; gravity is much less of a factor here.”
+Indeed, the Mono 2 produced some of the most detailed prints in our lineup.
+Delicate, hyper-detailed models were carried out flawlessly, as shown in our lattice skull test.
+When looking for issues in surface quality, overhangs, and bridging over long spans — common problem areas with FDM printers — we couldn't find them.
+Our testers say, “These are all nearly nonexistent issues for the Mono 2; gravity is much less of a factor here.”
 Intricate prints are not your concern; that said, size (and material cost) might be.

-A support structure is still needed with some fragile geometries, though, and again, the Mono 2 shines here.
+While gravity is much less of a problem, a support structure is still needed with some fragile geometries.
+Again, the Mono 2 shines here.
 Supports break away easily, and the surfaces where they were attached show barely any signs of their existence.

 Ease of Use

-There's a lot to say about our hero, the Photon Mono 2, in this metric.
-Setup is easy, both on the physical machine and when getting your prints ready through the software side of things.
+Setting up the Photon Mono 2 is easy, both on the physical machine and when getting your prints ready on the software end of things.
 But, according to tester Graham Faulknor, “the post-curing process is nothing less than a pain in the butt.”

 A 6.4 out of 10 score (just slightly below average) reflects this major dichotomy.
 On one hand, we have nothing but wonderful things to say about the setup out of the box.
-We needed a mere 11 minutes, just about the fastest we've ever tested, to get the Mono 2 up and running.
-Removing the packaging, installing the screen guard, and quick leveling of the main platform are the only steps needed.
+We needed 11 minutes to get the Mono 2 up and running, which is just about the fastest setup we've ever handled.
+Removing the packaging, installing the screen guard, and leveling the main platform are the only steps needed.

 The slicing software, Photon Workshop, is also a joy to use.
-It's simple, with relatively few settings to adjust (inherent with SLA), and thankfully, Anycubic doesn't try to make it more complicated than it needs to be.
-A small touch screen on the unit is included as well, which we do wish were a fair bit bigger to avoid the rogue fat finger press.
+It's simple, with relatively few settings to adjust (inherent with SLA), and Anycubic doesn't try to make it more complicated than it needs to be.
+The unit includes a small touch screen, which we wish were a bit bigger to avoid the rogue fat finger press.

 Print Capabilities

-Resin printers tend to have build volumes on the smaller end, and the Mono 2 follows suit with build dimensions of 143mm x 89mm x 165mm (roughly 124 cubic inches).
-Beyond that, our testing found that the largest X/Y dimensions the software would allow is actually a fair bit smaller at 137 x 80mm — almost 14% smaller than advertised.
+Resin printers usually have smaller build volumes, and the Mono 2 is no exception.
+The claimed build dimensions are 143mm x 89mm x 165mm, however, our team found that the largest X/Y dimensions the software would allow is actually a fair bit smaller at 137 x 80mm — almost 14% smaller than advertised.

 Essentially, a model no bigger than 3.15" in the smallest dimension is possible on the Photon Mono 2.
 The LCD screen resolution is 4k (4096 x 2560 pixels to be exact), but if we're being honest, that's on the low end for printers these days.

 One thing we like is that the Mono 2 doesn't get stuck in the proprietary materials trap, and it supports most resins available on the market these days.
-Resins are continuing to evolve slowly but surely, and having access to water-soluble, plant-based, and ABS-like options is really nice.
+Resins are continuing to evolve, and having access to water-soluble, plant-based, and ABS-like options is really nice.

 Support